 Chloramine and chlorine are both disinfectants the EPA caps at 4 mg/L, and at that residual neither one is the main thing a pregnant woman needs to worry about.
 Both are largely neutralized in the stomach before they reach the bloodstream.
 The real issue is the disinfection byproducts each disinfectant forms in the pipes.
 Free chlorine makes more trihalomethanes (THMs) and HAA5.
 A separate disinfectant, chlorine dioxide, forms chlorite (whose health guideline of 50 ppb sits 20x below the legal limit).
 Chloramine makes fewer THMs, but more nitrogenous byproducts like NDMA, which the EPA does not regulate at all.
 The practical fix is largely the same: a catalytic-carbon or reverse-osmosis filter handles the THM and chlorite families on the water you drink and cook with, though NDMA is harder to filter and depends more on what your utility does upstream.

-That is the honest version of a question that usually gets answered with a scary headline about one chemical or the other.
-During pregnancy, blood volume rises by up to 50% and daily fluid intake climbs to support amniotic fluid and fetal circulation.
-More water in means more of whatever the water carries.
-So the sophisticated question isn't "chloramine or chlorine?"
-It's "which byproducts does my utility's choice create, and what removes them?"
+That's a messier answer than the scary headline you usually get about one chemical or the other.
+During pregnancy, blood volume rises by up to 50%, and daily fluid intake climbs to support amniotic fluid and fetal circulation.
+More water in means more of whatever the water is carrying.
+So the better question isn't "chloramine or chlorine?"
+It's "which byproducts does my utility's choice create, and what takes them out?"

 Is the Disinfectant Itself the Problem?